populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 [FastQE](https://github.com/fastqe/fastqe/) is a fun tool that mimics the output of FastQC (a more 'official' bioinformatic tool) but instead represents the quality scores with emojis.
 Clearly, FastQE is not intended for use in a production environment.
 However, it serves as an illustrative example of a tool currently missing from our library.
 To incorporate it, we need to construct a corresponding Docker image.

+Let's walk through an example of writing a Dockerfile using FastQE.
+You can refer to the [images](https://github.com/populationgenomics/images) repo to see how other images are built. **Note:** This is just an example for practice.
+When you're creating your own Dockerfile, you should try to do this yourself.
+However, to avoid duplication, please do not push these practice images to the repo.

-Have a go at writing a Dockerfile for FastQE.
-Have a look at the [images](https://github.com/populationgenomics/images) repo to see how other images are built. **Hint:** You can use the `python:3.10-slim` image as a base image and will install FastQE version 0.3.1 using `pip`.
+In this example, we'll use the `python:3.10-slim` image as a base image and install FastQE version 0.3.1 using `pip`.

 <details>
   <summary>Click to see answer</summary>